LUMC/galaxy-launcher/docs/developer_docs/cronbackupdb.md

     timestamp: "-%Z%Y%m%dT%H%M%S" # Timestamp uses the "date" function.
 Check date --help on how to use the timestamp
     filename: "galaxy-hourly-backup" # Archives are stored as filename.timestamp.gz
     files_to_keep: 7 # How many backups of this job should be kept.
 Since this jobs runs daily, one week of backups is kept
-    compression_level: 6 # Compression uses pigz.
+    compression_level: 6 # Compression uses gzip.
 6 is the default level.Level should be 1-9
-    compression_threads: 4 # The number of threads pigz should use to compress the data
     cron: # This is a dictionary that uses the same values as the ansible cron module(http://docs.ansible.com/ansible/cron_module.html)
       special_time: "daily"
   two_weekly_example: